cmm0004/Smart-Tea-Pants/README.md

 * refactor
 * Hey, works on my box.
 * make a script to do initial set up of training data.

+# This Django app wont run on your box as-is
+you'll have to provide your own authentication keys.
+I'll make documentation eventually.
+Its not ready yet in any case.